HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 ## Remarks

-You can use any frontend framework you want, Vue, React, Angular, Svelte, etc.
+- You can use any frontend framework you want, Vue, React, Angular, Svelte, etc.
-You can use any backend framework you want, Express, Fastify, NestJS, etc.
+- You can use any backend framework you want, Express, Fastify, NestJS, etc.
-You can use any package manager you want, npm, yarn, pnpm, etc.
+- You can use any package manager you want, npm, yarn, pnpm, etc.
-You can use Swagger/Open API to document your API.
+- You can use Swagger/Open API to document your API.
+- You can replace Docker with one of its alternatives (Podman, Buildah, etc.)

-You can use anything you want to create your website as long as you specify the source.
+- You can use anything you want to create your website as long as you specify the source.
 You do not need to deploy your website.

 ## Submission